 When it comes to motors, there are two main types.
 Either it’s mounted in one of the wheels (hub motor assist) or it’s mounted at the crank and pedal area (crank motor assist), at the bottom of the frame.
 That means the electronic controls can include a sensor that detects how hard you’re pedaling and can measure out the assistance accordingly.
-Typically, crank assisted bikes have a reputation for doing well on steep hills, but can be a little on the noisy side depending upon the brand and type.
+Typically, crank-assisted bikes have a reputation for doing well on steep hills but can be a little on the noisy side, depending upon the brand and type.
 Hub motors tend to be very quiet, but often don’t handle hills as well as crank assist systems.
-Generally, you should look for a brand with a good reputation, such as Bosch, Yamaha, Shimano, Bafang or 8fun.
+Generally, it would be best if you look for a brand with a good reputation, such as Bosch, Yamaha, Shimano, Bafang, or 8fun.

 What is the range on a single charge?